 - 6. Extended Absences.
 An employee who is off on sick leave three or more consecutive workdays may be required by their immediate supervisor to submit a physician's verification of illness prior to returning to service.
 Such verification must include the reason for the absence and any job restrictions that may exist prior to returning to work. - 7.
 Rate of Payout.
 Sick leave is paid at the employee's pay rate at the time of illness or injury. - 8.
 Maximum Accrual.
 Employees will be allowed to accrue sick leave up to a maximum of 263 hours.
 Once an employee has accrued the maximum, no additional sick leave will be accrued until the employee has used sick leave to reduce their total below the maximum.
 Once a year in December, an employee that has accrued sick leave over 200 hours will be paid for those hours.
-All payments will be made in the last payroll of the calendar year.
-Employees will be allowed to accrue earned sick leave without limitation.
-However, an employee is limited to use of 263 hours of accrued earned sick leave in any given year.
-If an employee has accrued more than 200 hours of earned sick leave by December of each year, the employee may choose to be paid out for the hours in excess of 200 up to a maximum of 63 hours.
-The employee must provide notice of the request for payout prior to the final pay period for the calendar year. - 9.
+All payments will be made in the last payroll of the calendar year. - 9.
 Limitation on Payment of Accrued Sick Time.
 Upon resignation of employment, in good standing, employees who have accrued sick leave on the date that they tender their letter of resignation will be paid their accrued and unused hours of their sick leave up to, but not to exceed, a total of 200 hours.
 Payment may be made in a lump sum.
 The purpose of this payment is to encourage an employee who intends to resign their employment to continue working through the effective date of their resignation.